MayoCalc / Blog / Finance

 Does this calculator account for cost of living?

 Yes, partially.
 The data uses purchasing power parity (PPP) adjustments, which account for differences in the price of goods and services between countries.
-However, PPP is an imperfect measure and cannot capture every cost-of-living nuance, such as local housing markets or healthcare costs.
+However, PPP is an imperfect measure and can't capture every cost-of-living nuance, such as local housing markets or healthcare costs.

 Related Tools